Most common types of edible seaweed

 These are the most used edible seaweed and there are also other types that we didn’t mention here like: Marsh Samphire, Bladderwrack, Agar-Agar, etc…

 For all edible seaweeds is common that all are used to add an extra flavor to soups, salads, a regular ingredient in smoothies, dried seaweed snacks are a popular alternative to chips.
-There are little recipes where the seaweed is the main ingredient.
+There are little recipes where seaweed is the main ingredient.

 Rich with vitamins, minerals, fatty acids no matter what seaweed you will choose you won’t make a mistake.
 Just remember that all of them are especially iodine-rich.
-If you have any problems with your thyroid or taking medications related to thyroid function we recommend avoiding adding seaweed to your diet.
+If you have any problems with your thyroid or you take medications related to thyroid function we recommend avoiding adding seaweed to your diet.

 If you haven’t tried or made a meal with seaweed it is about time to try one, it is up to you to choose wakame, nori, kombu, dulse they all are tasty and yes, have a long list of benefits for your health.